AdguardTeam/AdguardKnowledgeBase/pages/02.general/13.adguard-beta-testing-program/docs.en.md

 **Alternative: Amazon AppStore beta**

 We&nbsp;are also looking for Amazon AppStore users who are willing to&nbsp;take part in&nbsp;Adguard beta test.
-In-app purchases are free for beta testers so&nbsp;there is&nbsp;no&nbsp;need for a&nbsp;license key.
 Just fill the same Google form, but select the respective checkbox.

 Amazon is&nbsp;a&nbsp;separate update channel, all updates are served by&nbsp;Amazon app.